James Ferris - Secretary-Treasurer of Corrigan McKinney Steel Company

 489 East 88th Street

 James Ferris was elected to Bratenahl Village Council in 1920.
 He served for 16 years until his death in 1936

 James died February 27, 1936, of heart disease and lobar pneumonia that attacked his lungs.
-Although the U. S. Government had already acquired the Ferris home in 1956, Frederica continued to live in the house until her death on January 31, 1958.
+Although the U. S. Government had already acquired the Ferris home located at 489 East 88th Street in 1956, Frederica continued to live in the house until her death on January 31, 1958.
 Both James and Frederica were buried in Lake View Cemetery.